hnsorens/HendOS/README.md

    ```

 > **Note:** You may need to adjust the Makefile or toolchain paths for your environment.
 See comments in the Makefile for details.

 ---

+## Future Work / Roadmap

+- Add more robust error handling and input validation throughout the kernel
+- Implement more userland applications and utilities
+- Add automated tests and continuous integration (CI) workflows
+- Improve documentation and add more code comments
+- Support additional filesystems and device drivers
+- Optimize performance and memory usage
+- Add networking support (long-term goal)

+---

+## How to Contribute

+This project is primarily for personal and educational use, but I welcome feedback, bug reports, and suggestions!
+If you’d like to contribute code, please open an issue or pull request to discuss your ideas first.
+See the LICENSE file for details on usage and contributions.

+---